 Northern Ireland, is steeped in myth in every corner, breathtaking in its beauty and yet haunted by its troubled past.
 This place is a gem for those who venture to the north of the island of Ireland.
 The people here have a warmth and friendliness unsurpassed and are genuinely pleased and still surprised to see visitors on their shores.

 There are many things to see and do but here is the best of Northern Ireland.

-5. Tour the cities, see the sights.
+5. Tour the cities, and see the sights.
 Spend a day in Belfast. take a sightseeing hop on hop off bus which will allow you to spend time where you want in the city.
-The Murals depicting the troubles, Belfast Castle, Titanic and Cathedral quarters are popular but make time to wander round, call into the bars, have a Guinness and get to know the locals who are always up for a chat.
+The Murals depicting the troubles, Belfast Castle, Titanic, and Cathedral quarters are popular but make time to wander around, call into the bars, have a Guinness, and get to know the locals who are always up for a chat.
 Derry in the north is also a must see.
 It is the only remaining walled city in Europe and is steeped in history and culture.

 The best of Northern Ireland awaits all who venture to this stunning corner of the island of Ireland.